SQL-Academy/en.sql-academy/course/module-5/locking/article.md

 ---
 meta:
-  title: "Locks in DBMS"
+  title: "Locks in DBMS: MySQL and PostgreSQL"
-  description: "Understanding locks in DBMS: Discover how different types of locks help manage simultaneous data access and ensure correct transaction processing.
+  description: "Understanding locks in MySQL and PostgreSQL: Discover how different types of locks help manage simultaneous data access and ensure correct transaction processing.
 Explore the various levels of lock granularity—from tables to rows—and their impact on performance and data consistency in your database."
 ---

 # Locks in DBMS